AMA Hall of Fame inductee Dick Hammer

 Very few of the younger flat trackers were riding in those days when it was either a case of winning a part of the prize money or eat hamburgers until the next race, hoping it would be better and then with some money in pocket, a big steak was the order.

-I felt sure that those older flat trackers had more fun, enjoyed living and racing - even though they often had to sleep in a haystack or curled up in a little car, eating hamburgers - the present -day flat tracker who travels in a $15,000 motorhome and rides in the events which lists a minimum of $3,000 in prize money.
+I felt sure that those older flat trackers had more fun, enjoyed living and racing — even though they often had to sleep in a haystack or curled up in a little car, eating hamburgers — than the present-day flat tracker.

 I. M. Anonymous